 I really love Thanksgiving.
 It’s a holiday that’s all about gathering with family and friends, eating an amazing feast together, and feeling gratitude for all of it.

 What could be more perfect?
 There’s no financial stress, because, that other holiday, still to come, always has a big financial factor, right?
 I love, also, not having the pressure to decorate big time, being personally partial to the warm and earthy colours and textures of nature and autumn.
-I’ve never been a fan of the glitter and sparkle, so much.
+I’m not a fan of the glitter and sparkle, so much.

-This Sourdough sausage stuffing has blueberries and turkey sausage and is maybe a change up from your usual stuffing.
-It tastes incredible, smells wonderful and makes a great complement to your Thanksgiving turkey.
+We love this stuffing because It tastes incredible, smells wonderful and makes a great complement to your Thanksgiving turkey.

 You can use fresh, frozen or dried blueberries for this sausage stuffing recipe.